Rohithkandula11/Telangana-Growth-Analysis/README.md

 - **Power BI:** Used for data visualization and creating insightful dashboards.
 - **Excel:** Utilized for data preparation and initial analysis.

+## Visuals and insights

+- The visuals and insights for the primary and secondary questions are provided in Telangana Growth

 ## Dashboard Files